 As members in UN Global Compact, Holmen annually reports on a “Communication on Progress” (COP) that describes how the work with Global Compact's principles for responsible business practice is progressing.

 Holmen has opted to base its sustainability reporting on version core of the guidelines for sustainability reporting issued by the Global Reporting Initiative (GRI).
 Holmen has appointed KPMG to conduct a general review of the content in the Group’s GRI reporting.
-The sustainability report is presented in Holmen annual report as well as on holmen.com, where also a complete GRI register and auditors’ report can be found.
+The sustainability report is presented in Holmen Annual report and on Holmen.com, where also a complete GRI register and auditors’ report can be found.

+opportunities.
 Holmen has reported to the CDP Climate Program since 2007 and also to the CDP Forest Program since 2013.
-Surveys over the years have shown that Holmen has good management in place and a strategy to reduce the negative impacts of
+The results show that Holmen has a good strategy and management to mitigate negative impacts of climate change.